Endless (comics): Origin

-The Endless are as old as the concepts that they represent.
-The Endless are said to be older than the fairy folk, gods, angels and other supernatural beings.
-Their exact ages in years are unknown, but they are known to have existed long before life on Earth; in Brief Lives, Destruction says that he has performed his duties—not counting the previous three centuries—for 10 billion years.
+In the comic, The Endless are as ancient as the ideals they symbolize.
+The Endless are claimed to predate fairies, gods, angels, and other supernatural entities.
+Their precise ages in years are unclear, although they are believed to have existed long before life on Earth; Destruction claims in "Brief Lives" that he has carried out his responsibilities for 10 billion years (not including the prior three centuries).
+Their mother is Night and their father is Time.

-In The Sandman (vol. 2) #5, "Passengers", Dream is recognized by the Martian Manhunter as the dream god on ancient Mars, as well as in the Endless Nights chapter "Dream: The Heart of the Star", which takes place before our Sun's planets have "awakened" with life.
+In The Sandman (vol. 2) #5, "Passengers", Dream is recognized by Martian Manhunter as the dream god on ancient Mars, as well as in the Endless Nights chapter "Dream: The Heart of the Star", which takes place before our Sun's planets have developed life.
 Dream states in The Sandman (vol. 2) #16 that once another world was lost to a vortex.
 Death has claimed that she was there when the first living thing stirred, and Destiny has said that Dream gave the Earth itself the fond dream of being able to support life.
 Dream, according to Abel, was created shortly after Death, as living things are born before they can dream.

-One of the few references to any sort of parentage for the Endless is in The Sandman (vol. 2) #70, where some sentience in the Necropolis Litharge that guards the symbols of each of the Endless wails "like a mother sorrowing for her departed child."
-In The Sandman: Overture #5, it is revealed that the father of the Endless is Time and their mother is Night.
-Night is accompanied by Dusk, who was described by illustrator J. H. Williams III as a "distant sister" to Dream although Neil Gaiman has said this was just J. H. William III hypothesizing and there is nothing in canon that says she is related to them.
-The script only calls her an attendant.
-The Sandman: Overture also reveals that Time and Night are not on friendly speaking terms.
+One of the few mentions to Endless paternity comes in The Sandman (vol. 2) #70, where some type of sentient being in the Necropolis Litharge that protects the emblems of each Endless weeps "like a mother mourning for her departed child".
+The Endless's father is Time and their mother is Night, as revealed in The Sandman: Overture #5.
+Night is joined by Dusk, who was described by illustrator J. H. Williams III as Dream's "distant sister".
+However, Neil Gaiman has stated that this was only J. H. Williams III's speculation and there is nothing in canon that shows she is connected to them.
+The screenplay solely refers to her as an attendant.